ikolomiets/ikolomiets.github.io/README.md

 Any data your webhook sends to Slack can be referenced in subsequent workflow steps by creating variables.
 ```

+<a name="creating-and-configuring-slack-workflow-with-webhook-trigger"></a>
+## Creating and configuring Slack Workflow with Webhook trigger

-These are steps to create a workflow with a webhook trigger that sends a message to specific channel:
+Next, I will guide you through the steps required to create and configure a Workflow with Webhook trigger in Slack,
+so that when triggered it will post a given message to specific Slack channel:

-1. select existing channel or create new
+1. select existing channel or create new (e.g. "#prod-issues")
 2. go to channel's details (righ click on channel name, select "Open channel details")
 3. in channel details dialog open "Integrations" tab
 4. in "Workflow" section click on "Add a workflow"